gbifargentina/ala-bootstrap2/README.md

 If you are using **Grails 2.4.x** make sure you disable the asset-pipeline plugin.

 ## Changelog
+- **Version 2.2** (06/03/2015)
+  - Added a controller endpoint to clear the headerFooter cache.
+- **Version 2.1** (02/03/2015)
+  - Fixes styling issues
+  - Adds HTTPS support to get external resources
+  - Adds font-awesome 4.3.0 resources
+- **Version 2.0** (26/02/2015)
+  - Changes made for the new look&feel introduced in 2015
 - **Version 1.4** (24/02/2015)
-  - This version, unlike 1.3, truly excludes the servlet-api dependency from being resolve as a dependency in the host app
+  - This version truly excludes the "servlet-api" when used in a Grails host app.
 - **Version 1.3** (18/02/2015)
   - Added "servlet-api" dependency exclusion that was being introduced by the ala-cas-client library
 - **Version 1.2** (12/02/2015)